 No Medical Exams

 Before COVID-19, often obtaining life insurance required a medical exam.
 A health professional would have come to your home to take your blood pressure, draw blood, and measure your height and weight, or you may have gone to a Doctor’s office.
-While not required by all policies unless you were applying for a large policy, taking an exam typically lowered your premiums.
+While not required by all policies unless you were applying for a large policy, taking an exam typically lowers your premiums.

-Studies have shown that 44% of millennials think that life insurance costs five times as much as it really does, and that a healthy, 30-year-old man could get coverage for as little as a dollar a day.
+Studies have shown that 44% of millennials think that life insurance costs five times as much as it does and that a healthy, 30-year-old man could get coverage for as little as a dollar a day.
 But what if you fall into a higher risk category, need a larger benefit, or prefer to work with an insurer who normally requires exams?

 In response to the coronavirus crisis, many insurers are now offering no medical exam temporary coverage.
 This coverage bridges the gap between when you apply and when you can take a medical exam.
-It would pay out to your beneficiaries if anything happened to you in the meantime.
+It would payout to your beneficiaries if anything happened to you in the meantime.